Asian shares rise after Fed says economic aid will wind down

 People are also reading…

-In a statement released at 2 p.m.
-Eastern, the Fed said it will begin reducing its $120 billion in monthly bond purchases in the coming weeks by $15 billion a month.
+In a statement, the Fed said it will begin reducing its $120 billion in monthly bond purchases in the coming weeks by $15 billion a month.
 If that pace is maintained, the Fed could be done winding down its bond purchases as early as June.
 At that point, the Fed could decide to begin raising its key short-term interest rate, which affects many consumer and business loans.

 The central bank reserved the right to change the rate at which it reduces the bond purchases, which have been intended to hold down long-term rates and spur borrowing and spending.